De La Salle College, Colombo

 De La Salle College, Colombo is the only school in Sri Lanka dedicated to the Patron Saint of Christian Teachers St. John Baptist de la Salle, founder of the congregation of De La Salle Brothers of the Christian Schools in Latin: "Fratres Scholarum Christianarum"(FSC).

 Directors / Principals

 The college was inaugurated on 1 February 1905 by the LaSallian Brothers.
 Since then the school has been headed by many LaSallian Brothers as listed below.

-HOUSE SYSTEM
+House system

 Rev Br Luke Gregory, introduced a house system, with four houses: Edward, Augustine, Luke and Hermenegild, each named after a De La Salle brother.
 This system is used for events such as inter-house sports and athletics.